Fitz Hugh Lane: Becalmed off Halfway Rock

 Oil on canvas, 91- 122 cm .

-Any of the other nine spots from this list is debatable, but not this one.
-Turner is the greatest seascape painter from every age, and at least another two or three works by the British painter (Ulysses mocking Polyphemo, Peace - exequies on the sea) can easily figure on this list if I had not take the decision of include only one work from an individual artist.
-Audacious and technically perfect, Turner's masterpiece is an unusual representation of a royal ship, normally depicted in its maximum splendour as Fitz Hugh Lane did in his seascapes, but here Turner tributes the brave Temeraire depicting its last trip before being scrapped.
-This supreme work was elected as the best painting in England in a poll organized by the National Gallery of London in 2005.
+Turner is the greatest seascape painter from any age, and at least other two or three works by the British painter (Ulysses mocking Polyphemo, Peace – exequies on the sea…) could easily figure on this list if we had not take the decision of including only one work per artist.
+Audacious and technically perfect, Turner’s masterpiece is an unusual representation of a royal ship, normally depicted in its maximum splendour like Fitz Hugh Lane did in his seascapes (see number 10), but here Turner tributed the brave Temeraire depicting its last trip before being scrapped.
+This supreme work was selected as the best painting in England in a poll organized by the National Gallery of London in 2005.